Florida Nuisance Trappers 24/7

 Florida Nuisance Trappers

-is a full-service Animal control company serving Brevard and Indian River and the surrounding area.
+is a full-service wildlife control company serving Brevard and Indian River and the surrounding area.
 We specialize in urban and suburban wildlife damage management for both residential and commercial customers.
+We are licensed and Insured.
 We handle nearly all aspects of wildlife control, and resolve conflicts between people and wildlife in a humane and professional manner.
-For Brevard and Indian River Animal control of wildlife, just give us a call at 321-652-7238 and we will discuss your wildlife problem and schedule an appointment to solve it.
+For Brevard and Indian River wildlife removal, just give us a call at 321-652-7238 and we will discuss your wildlife problem and schedule an appointment to solve it.
 We look forward to hearing from you.

 **We are not The County Animal Control, we do not come out to catch or to remove Dogs!**